tydickinson29/Fires/README.md

 # Winter Weather

-Code is currently still in process, but the beginning is uploaded.

 Seasons may be changed to October, November, December and January, February, March.

+Code is written with original seasons in mind but can easily be modified.

 Possible selections in NCEI Storm Data: Blizzard, Cold/Wind Chill, Extreme Cold/Wind Chill, Frost/Freeze, Heavy Snow, Lake-Effect Snow, Sleet, Winter Storm, Winter Weather